Electrician Journeyman Salary

 Popular Skills for Electrician Journeyman

-Survey results imply that Electrician Journeymans deploy a substantial tool kit of skills at work.
-Most notably, facility with FIRE ALARM, Solar Energy / Solar Power, and Programmable Logic Controllers (PLC) / Automation are correlated to pay that is significantly above average, leading to increases of 25 percent, 22 percent, and 13 percent, respectively.
+Electrician Journeymans seem to exploit a large range of skills on the job.
+Lucky workers who know FIRE ALARM can expect a significant pay bump, scoring salaries 24 percent above average.
+Solar Energy / Solar Power and Programmable Logic Controllers (PLC) / Automation are also correlated to pay that is above average, with increases between 13 percent and 24 percent.
 Those listing conduit bending as a skill should be prepared for drastically lower pay.
 Electronic Equipment Installation and Residential also typically command lower compensation.
-For most people, competency in Blueprints indicates knowledge of Troubleshooting.
+Those proficient in Blueprints are, more often than not, also skilled in Troubleshooting.

 Pay by Experience Level for Electrician Journeyman